agalliazzo/pyThreadTopology/readme.md

 in your local network!
 Publishing the webserver to the internet may result in security risks!**

 ## ToDo:
+- General
+  - [ ] As pointed out in https://github.com/openthread/openthread/discussions/9015 there is a new module used exactly to discover the topology.
+I choose not to use that due to the missing support by my boards (and, of course, also my BR should be updated).
+   An idea can be to have multiple options for network discovery: A legacy one based on `networkdiagnostic` and a new one based on `meshdiag topology`

 - Python backend
   - [x] Populate nodes for children too
   - [ ] Implement the capability to use the Boarder router ot-ctl in some way